savonet/book/video.md

 - `size`: the font size,
 - `speed`: the speed at which it should scroll horizontally to have a "news flash" effect (in pixels per seconds, set to `0` to disable),
-- `x` and `y`: the position of the text.
+- `x` and `y`: the position of the text,
+- `duration`: how long the text stays on screen (it stays forever by default),
+- `cycle`: whether a scrolling text comes back from the right once it has left the frame on the left (it does by default, set it to `false` for a one-shot announcement), together with `on_cycle` which is called each time it wraps around, and is the place to pick the next headline.

-This function uses one of the various basic implementations we provide.
-You should actually try those various implementations in order to reach what you
-want: they have various quality and functionalities, and unfortunately we have not found the silver bullet yet.
+This function uses one of the various basic implementations we provide, the first one available among camlimages, SDL, FFmpeg, gd and the native one.
+You should actually try them in order to reach what you want: they have various quality and functionalities, and unfortunately we have not found the silver bullet yet.
 Those implementations are

+- `video.add_text.camlimages`: renders with the camlimages library, which is the one picked first when it is there,
+- `video.add_text.sdl` / `video.add_text.ffmpeg` / `video.add_text.gd`:
+  synthesize the text using the SDL, FFmpeg or GD libraries,
 - `video.add_text.native`: the native implementation.
 It always works and does not rely on any external library, but uses a hand-made, hard-coded, low-fi font.
-- `video.add_text.sdl` / `video.add_text.gd` / `video.add_text.ffmpeg`:
-  synthesize the text using SDL, GD, or FFmpeg libraries.

 For instance,

 ```{.liquidsoap include="liq/video.add_text.liq" from=2 to=-1}